-- 1. To elect nine directors to serve until the 2018 Annual Meeting and thereafter until their successors are elected and qualified; - 2.
-To approve the amendment to the 2012 Long-Term Incentive Plan; - 3.
-To approve the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement; - To approve the advisory (non-binding) vote on the desired frequency of the advisory (non-binding) vote to approve our named executive officer compensation practices; - 5.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017; and - 6.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To elect eight directors to serve until the 2019 Annual Meeting and thereafter until their successors are elected and qualified; - 2.
+To approve the amendment to the 2012 Long-Term Incentive Plan; - To approve the advisory (non-binding) resolution relating to the named executive officer 3. compensation as disclosed in this proxy statement; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting 4. firm for the fiscal year ending September 30, 2018; and - To transact such other business as may properly come before the meeting or any adjournment thereof.
+5.